 Following a “weather forecast for the flu” may help contain the spread in the U.S. – predicts a CBC community member and a past CBC awardee, Andrey Rzhetsky

 A recent paper published in eLife, by the Rzhetsky group, UChicago, describes a novel modeling approach for predicting the pattern of the seasonal influenza spread across the country.
 The model is based on the analysis of large datasets acquired over nine years, including an unprecedented analysis of Twitter posts during flu season.
 Senior author on the paper, Andrey Rzhetsky, UChicago, has multiple ties to CBC: he was a co-recipient of a CBC Lever Award (2011) and served on both, CBC Scientific Review Board and CBC Spark Review Panel.
 In addition, Rzhetsky helped organize the 14th CBC Annual Symposium, titled: “Genetics of Neurological and Psychiatric Disorders.”
 Rzhetsky hopes that his model may be of benefit to instal more accurate preventive methods to cope with the flu spread in the future.
+The publication is partially attributed to the CBC 2011 Lever Award.
 Congratulations!

 Massive data analysis shows what drives the spread of flu in the U.S.

 UChicago Medicine, The Forefront | by Matt Woods | February 27, 2018

 Using several large datasets describing health care visits, geographic movements and demographics of more than 150 million people over nine years, researchers at the University of Chicago have created models that predict the spread of influenza throughout the United States each year.